 1963: Expiry date in light tint on the lower half of the disc introduced to help deter forgery.

-1970: Political correctness kicked in and discs issued in Wales became bilingual.
+1970: Political lobbying led to discs issued in Wales becoming bilingual.

 1971: To counter postal strikes emergency discs were printed with blank spaces for the expiry date to be added by use of a rubber stamp.
 These were either yellow or pink.